Harshada-2005/Parallax-website-/README.md

 # Parallax-website
-This website gives an information about Different types of Advantures using a parallax effect in HTML and CSS.
+This website gives an information about Different types of Adventures using a parallax effect in HTML and CSS.